jiffyclub/lbl-things-to-learn/things-to-learn.md

 Things We Want to Learn at LBL
 ==============================

-* Everyone's names
+* Everyone's names Julien, Olivier, Ben, Susie!!
 * Using matplotlib with Python.
 * Krishna's edit : New capabilities of git